 Your college years are a time of considerable growth and personal development.
 You are challenged in your classes and exposed to new ideas and experiences outside of class.
 It’s likely that many of the things in your college life that cause real growth have nothing to do with being in class.

-Living and going to school overseas can be an utterly transformative experience.
+Living and going to school overseas through study abroad programs can be an utterly transformative experience.
 Being exposed to a different culture can open your eyes to new ideas and different ways of doing things.
 You’ll meet people you otherwise would not have met and have experiences you otherwise would not have had.
 You’ll return to the Unites States with a widened perspective and quite possibly a new world view.

 This experience can help you personally and professionally.
 Personally, new and different experiences under your belt, you may end up learning a lot about yourself, and your abilities.
 Professionally, studying abroad has widened your perspective on the world, which can often make you more well-rounded in your career.